Skip to content

 The course operationalizes ETIS doctrine.

-The classroom tests ETIS educational assumptions.
+The classroom tests educational assumptions.

 The semester generates feedback.

-The framework improves.
+The framework and course improve.

-What the Implementation Proves
+What the Implementation Demonstrates

-• work in engineering teams
+• work in engineering teams;

-• use AI responsibly
+• use AI responsibly;

-• maintain repository-centered evidence
+• maintain repository-centered evidence;

-• make and defend requirements decisions
+• make and defend requirements decisions;

-• reason about architecture
+• reason about architecture;

-• perform reviews
+• perform reviews;

-• produce test evidence
+• produce test evidence;

-• evaluate quality
+• evaluate quality;

-• consider security and operations
+• consider security and operations;

-• defend release readiness
+• defend release readiness;

-• reflect on improvement
+• reflect on improvement.

 The implementation does not prove that every institution should copy Loyola’s course structure.